Review reveals problems protecting workers from pesticides

 Using that data and other sources, the EPA estimates that the nation's 2 million farmworkers suffer 10,000 to 20,000 cases of doctor-diagnosed pesticide poisoning in the U.S. every year.

-Many field hands have come to the U.S. illegally or are here on worker visas, and their immigration status is controlled by their employers.
+Many workers are afraid to report problems, especially those who have come to the U.S. illegally or are here on worker visas, and their immigration status is controlled by their employers.

 After the incident in Belle Glade, some of the Florida workers sprayed by the crop duster were advised by supervisors against taking legal action, according to state documents obtained by AP.